Communication Studies (CM)

 CM 4394.
 Communication Research Methods.
 3 Semester Hours.

 This course introduces students to basic theories and principles of quantitative and qualitative research methods.
 Students will gain experience in interpreting, analyzing, and designing empirical research.
 This course will cover methods commonly used in communication research, such as focus groups, content analysis, experiments, and surveys.
-(Formerly SE4394).
+Spring.

 CM 5390.
 Internship in Communication Studies.
 3 Semester Hours.

 This course reinforces academic work by providing students with a range of opportunities for pre-professional workplace experience.
 Open to juniors and seniors only.
 Internships must follow general University guidelines and be approved by the Internship Coordinator.
 Required of all majors.
 A second Internship (CM5391) may be taken as an elective to further develop skills acquired in the first internship or to acquire different skills.
-(Formerly SE5390).
+Spring, Fall, Summer.

 CM 5391.
 Internship in Communication Studies.
 3 Semester Hours.

-This second Internship may be taken as an Elective to further develop skills acquired in the first Internship or to acquire different skills.
-(Formerly SE5391).
+This second Internship may be taken as an elective to further develop skills acquired in the first Internship or to acquire different skills.
+Spring, Fall, Summer.